lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 .. figure:: /_static/portal_tut04_step03_03b.png
   :name: portal_tut04_step03_03b
-  :alt: A screenshot of the color-magnitude heatmap in default.
+  :alt: A screenshot of the color-magnitude heatmap in default color scheme.

   Figure 7: The color magnitude diagram (CMD) as a 2D histogram (heatmap) for all returned objects.